OfficeDev/DLPmigrationassistant/README.md

-# M365 DLP Migration Assitant
+# M365 DLP Migration Assistant

 ## What is M365 DLP Migration Assistant?